 You might be thinking that most poems, even most classical poems, fail to convey such a feeling of wonder and epiphany; and you will be right.
 Only masterworks from the great poets of old convey such feeling, masterworks which were made from the bone, blood, and sinew of these poets.
 Poetry demands everything from a poet; his work, his life, his time, and all his passion.
 Only then can a poet kindle in himself a flame which remains alight in his poems for centuries.

-Who in this modern age is willing to give so much to poetry?
+In this modern age, who is willing to give so much to poetry?
 Who even thinks of it?
 The academic poets write for promotions and degrees, others write poetry in their free time without putting in much effort.
 On one side of the coin there are people with skill and dedication but little passion and on the other there are people with passion but very little skill and dedication, and a good poet needs both: skill and passion.

 Why is Poetry so Important?